romain-gilliotte/monitool-documentation/initial-project-configuration/logical-framework/indicators.md

 The syntax for the formula is similar to a spreadsheet formula, with the difference that you can use any name (without the space character) to refer to a data source.

-For example, if you have a variable named `Number of beneficiaries` you can refer to it in the formula as `Numberofbeneficiaries` or `x` or `num_befs`.
+For example, if you have a variable named `Number of beneficiaries` you can refer to it in the formula as `numberofbeneficiaries` or `x` or `num_befs`.
 The name itself does not matter, as long as it is unique in the formula.
+Also note that the names are case sensitive, so `numberofbeneficiaries` is different from `NumberOfBeneficiaries`.

 | Operator | Description    | Use for                                         | Example                                               |
 | -------- | -------------- | ----------------------------------------------- | ----------------------------------------------------- |